 I totally get why many shy away from trimming.
 Hair shrinkage coupled with the fear of scissor-happy stylists make some naturals run the other way.
 When you’ve worked hard to achieve and maintain some length, you’re not tryna hear nothin’ bout no trim!

 While quite a few naturals shudder at the sound of a pair of shears, others have come to grips with the fact that trims are, in fact, necessary for overall hair health.
 Yes!
-While some may not need one as often as others, they’re good for you!
-The question comes up, though, “how will I know when I need one?”
+Some may not need one as often as others, but they’re good for you!
+The question comes up, though, “how will I know when I need a trim?”

 Here are four things to look out for:

 Be it be a single-strand (aka “fairy”) knot or a couple of unruly strands that have become a bit too friendly, it’s a telltale sign that damage is afoot that, literally, needs to be nipped in the bud.
 Truth is, with kinky/coily hair, they’re inevitable.
 I’ve found that they occur more often when my hair is worn loosely because (1) the strands are out and free to do as they please, like knotting on themselves and (2) those loose ends are exposed to the air and, therefore, prone to dryness.
 To keep knots at bay, do your best to keep your hair as moisturized as possible, focusing on the ends, and wear protective styles as often as you can, especially as your hair gets longer.
 When you DO find one of those little buggers, clip it off.
 But if you find yourself lopping off more than a few, it may be time to give your stylist a call.